-In 2005, the Government published an updated strategy, Securing the Future - Delivering UK Sustainable Development Strategy, for implementing sustainable development across the UK.1
+In 2005, the Government published an updated strategy, Securing the Future - Delivering UK Sustainable Development Strategy, for implementing sustainable development across the UK.1 develops a strategy to mitigate and adapt to this phenomenon.

 This strategy acts as an overarching document from which a range of specific policies and legislation was derived.
 Although published in 2005, the strategy has taken a recently renewed focus in light of the government's definition of Sustainable Development in the NPPF.